Mentorship

 Artists and photographers of any age and nationality, based in any country, can participate provided they meet the following criteria:

-- Speaking fluently at least one of the following languages: French, English, Italian, Arabic, German, Farsi, Vietnamese.
+• Speaking fluently at least one of the following languages: Arabic, English, Farsi, French, German, Italian, Vietnamese.

-The applicants selected by the mentors will be contacted in early July 2024.
+The applicants selected by the mentors will be contacted in April 2025.
 Applicants cannot give a preference for one particular mentor, and mentors agree not to select the project of a person with whom they already have a significant relation.
 Apart from this criterion, mentors do not have to justify their choice of project.

 The project support amount (CHF 500) will be paid out at the end of the mentoring period (after the 4th meeting).
 There is no need to justify the use of this amount.